 Introduction

 The objective of this document is to identify functional components that are required by a Network Service Actor (NSA).
 Some for the components may be implemented within the framework of the NSA proper, while others may be external services.
 This document is driven from a functional design perspective and not an implementation specification.
 At this juncture in time, eight components have been identified (see Figure 1); Provider Agent, Authentication, Authorization, Topology, NSA Lookup, Path Finding, Coordination Agent, Local Resource Management, Requestor Agent(s), and Notifications.
 It should be noted that only the Provider Agent and Requester Agent(s) are part of the NSI and will utilize the NSI protocol.

-Figure 1.
-NSA Functional ComponentsProvider Agent
+Figure 1*.
+NSA Functional Components

+*Figure 1 is a generic diagrammatic representation of an NSA and does not imply any implementation designs

+Provider Agent

 The Provider Agent is the external service interface for the NSA that receives service requests from requesting actors.
 It is essentially the server side interface of the NSI.